vijkrnandini/medicure-app-assignment-project/README.md

 - Deliver product updates frequently to production with high quality and reliability.
 - Accelerate software delivery speed and quality.
 - Reduce feedback time between developers and testers.
-- Use Kubernetes to manage container deployments, scaling, and descaling.

 ### Current Challenges